 - Reduced odor.
 Odor occurs in animal housing when nitrogen-rich manure gives off ammonia gas.
-Having large quantities of carbon present in the bedding locks up the nitrogen, essentially beginning a composting process that is low in odor.
+Having large quantities of carbon present in the bedding locks up the nitrogen.
+This creates a composting process that is low in odor.
 Of course, this benefit is dependent on providing enough fresh, dry bedding regularly.

 - Cheap entertainment for chickens and pigs.
-If for any reason your chickens or pigs have to be housed for a time, put down a good, thick layer of bedding, and then toss some dry corn around.
-Searching for the grain will satisfy the natural foraging instincts of these animals (and their rummaging around will keep the bedding supplied with oxygen).
+If for any reason you need to house your chickens or pigs for a time, put down a good, thick layer of bedding, and then toss some dry corn around.
+Searching for the grain will satisfy the natural foraging instincts of these animals.
+Plus, their rummaging around will keep the bedding supplied with oxygen.

 - Added warmth.
 Deep-litter bedding encourages composting, which in turn produces warmth.
 Animals housed away from drafts on deep-litter bedding will stay cozy in winter.
 (Note that deep-litter bedding may become excessively warm in summer.)